PNNL-Comp-Mass-Spec/DtaRefinery/Readme.md

 ## License

-DTARefinery is licensed under the 2-Clause BSD License; you may not use this file except in compliance with the License.
+DtaRefinery is licensed under the 2-Clause BSD License; you may not use this file except in compliance with the License.
 You may obtain a copy of the License at https://opensource.org/licenses/BSD-2-Clause